-Uber popular Chinese tea brand The Whale Tea that’s known for their insane, overly-decadent teas has finally arrived in Singapore, with their wide and interesting range of drink selections.
+Uber popular Chinese tea brand The Whale Tea is best known for their insane, overly-decadent teas and a wide and interesting range of drink selections.
 There’s the Volcanic Collagen Series which carries the Volcanic Sapphire Whale, as well as the Whale Crystal Series comprising the Blue Whale, Beluga and Orca—all as pretty as they are adorably-named.
-Plus, you can even get some creamy soft serves like their signature Golden Cocktail Coca Ice Cream and Electric Sea Salt Ice Cream.
+Plus, you can even get creamy soft serves like their signature Golden Cocktail Coca Ice Cream and Electric Sea Salt Ice Cream.
 Feel free to order both the drinks and soft serves, then get creative with how you want to consume ‘em.

 Most refreshing fruit teas

-Boasting some very fragrant and fresh (albeit pricey) fruit tea options is Partea.
-We highly-recommend the Jasmine Fruit Tea (which comes with generous servings of premium fruit like passionfruit and mango slices) from their Rainbow Tea series, the Sun Moon Lake Tea w/Milk off their Fresh Milk menu, and perhaps even their most premium selection, the Rose Pu’er Fruit Tea.
+Boasting very fragrant and fresh (albeit pricey) fruit tea options is Partea.
+We highly recommend the Jasmine Fruit Tea (which comes with generous servings of premium fruit like passionfruit and mango slices) from their Rainbow Tea series, the Sun Moon Lake Tea w/Milk off their Fresh Milk menu, and perhaps even their most premium selection, the Rose Pu’er Fruit Tea.